News and Press Releases

 Click here to read all the latest news and press releases from IPRT.

 The issue of solitary confinement has become increasingly urgent of late.
-In an article by Thedetail.tv’s Niall McCracken published on 24th October in The Irish Times on 24th October 2016 has revealed that on January 1st 2016, 51 people in Irish prisons were being held in solitary confinement for 22 or more hours a day.
+In an article by Thedetail.tv’s Niall McCracken published on 24th October in The Irish Times, it was revealed that on January 1st 2016, 51 people in Irish prisons were being held in solitary confinement for 22 hours or more a day.
 24 of these had been held in solitary confinement for more than 100 days, and 9 had been held for more than a year.
-This presents the first occasion on which information has been released as to the length of time people in Irish prisons spend in solitary confinement, and the information seriously concerns IPRT.
+This was the first occasion on which information has been released as to the length of time people in Irish prisons spend in solitary confinement, and the information seriously concerns IPRT.
 IPRT's Acting Executive Director Fíona Ní Chinnéide stated in the article that,

 'For years, there has been a lack of clarity around the lengths of time that individual prisoners are being held on 22- or 23-hour lock-up.
 Finally we have the information, but the figures give cause for serious concern.'